top of page

 The Africa Narrative was originally established in 2018 as a research-led project aimed at improving public knowledge of Africa.
 TAN partnered with the Norman Lear Center at the University of Southern California for its inaugural research, Africa in the Media released in 2019.
 A seminal study funded by the Ford Foundation, its findings put in stark relief the negative stereotypes of Africa and Africans depicted on US television.

-Seeing up close the tangible impact of supporting African creatives and bringing their storytelling to a global audience served as a turning point in broadening the mission and scope of The Africa Narrative.
+Seeing up close the tangible impact of supporting African creatives and bringing their storytelling to a global audience served as a turning point in reimagining the mission and scope of The Africa Narrative.

-In July 2022, after a two-year hiatus, The Africa Narrative relaunched as a 501(c)(3) public non-profit singularly dedicated to strengthening capacity in the continent’s creative economy and amplifying the global visibility of African cultural soft power.
+In the summer of 2022, after a two-and-a-half-year hiatus, The Africa Narrative relaunched as a 501(c)(3) non-profit singularly dedicated to strengthening capacity in the continent’s creative economy and amplifying the global visibility of African cultural soft power.

 bottom of page